 - Key data entity extraction

-Text Classification is MeaningCloud’s product for document categorization or document classification, which is the task of “assigning a document to one or more classes or categories” .
+Text Classification and Deep Categorization are MeaningCloud’s products for document categorization or document classification, which is the task of “assigning a document to one or more classes or categories” .
 In this case, instead of extracting something from a text, we analyze it and decide into which available category/categories it should be classified into.

 This task assumes that we have a number of categories defined beforehand, and that we know the criteria that determines whether a text should be categorized into any of them.
-In MeaningCloud, we refer to this definition of both the categories and their criteria as classification models.
+In MeaningCloud, we refer to this definition of both the categories and their criteria as classification models or deep categorization models.

-Going back to the example we used before, in the image on the right, we can see how our text is classified by the two predefined models we have mentioned.
+Going back to the example we used before, in the image on the right, we can see how our text is classified by the two predefined models we have mentioned for Text Classification.

 In some instances, this generic criteria may not fit your needs, so for those cases you can define your own classification model through the use of our customization engine.

-These are some scenarios in which Text Classification can be applied:
+These are some scenarios in which Text Classification/Deep Categorization can be applied:

 - Automatic tag suggestions for news articles or blog posts.

 - Complete characterization (visual sorting) of user feedback according to different criteria.

 Sentiment Analysis is MeaningCloud’s product for sentiment analysis or opinion mining, which is the task of “identifying and extracting subjective information in source materials” .
 One of the most basic tasks in sentiment analysis is classifying the polarity of a given text at the document, sentence, or feature/aspect level.